aigamedev/scikit-neuralnetwork/docs/mlp.rst

 :mod:`sknn.mlp` —    Multi-Layer Perceptrons
 =======================================

-Most of the functionality provided by multi-layer perceptron is implemented in the (abstract) class :class:`sknn.mlp.BaseMLP`.
-This documents all the construction parameters for Regressor and Classifier implementations, as well as helper functions.
+Most of the functionality provided to simulate and train multi-layer perceptron is implemented in the (abstract) class :class:`sknn.mlp.BaseMLP`.
+This class documents all the construction parameters for Regressor and Classifier derived classes (see below), as well as their various helper functions.

 .. autoclass:: sknn.mlp.BaseMLP